Build your legacy. Start at Flagler.

 STEP 4: Submit Official Test Scores

 Transfer students who meet the following criteria will be asked to submit either SAT or ACT score to the Office of Admissions:

 - If an applicant has not completed 1 non-remedial transferrable English & 1 non-remedial transferrable Math courses when they submit their application.

 It is strongly recommended that applicants earn a score above 500 on the critical reading, mathematics, and writing sections of the SAT; or a score above 20 on all four sub-sections of the ACT.

-STEP 5 : Write Your Essay
+STEP 5 : Complete the Essay

-The essay question differs between the Flagler application and The Common Application.
 You will be able to view the essay as soon as you start the application process.